ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/telegram-bot-examples/accept-payments-in-a-telegram-bot-js.md

 ```js
   await ctx.answerCallbackQuery();
 ```
-Next, we need to send the user a picture of dumplings, ask them to send the number of dumplings that they want to buy. waite for the user to enter this number
+Next, we need to send the user a picture of dumplings, ask them to send the number of dumplings that they want to buy.
+Wait for the user to enter this number.
 ```js
   await ctx.replyWithPhoto(
     "https://telegra.ph/file/bad2fd69547432e16356f.jpg",